GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

  2 Cor.
 5:21a: “God made him who had no sin to be sin for us . . .”

  Heb.
-7:26b: “. . . one who is holy, blameless, pure, set apart from sinners, exalted above the heavens.”
+7:26b: “…one who is holy, blameless, pure, set apart from sinners, exalted above the heavens.”

  b.
 As for the second reason, recall that the virgin birth fulfills the prophecy regarding the Jechoniah’s curse.